hinduBale/hinduBale.github.io/README.md

 # Welcome to my digital backyard ;)

 Hello World!!
 I am Rahul Saxena, a final year computer science undergraduate at IIIT Bhubaneswar.
+I simply love to learn and explore the core fundamentals of Computer Science and yet keeping tabs on the latest developments in computer science.
 Few highlights of my college life, where my love affair with computers started:
   - [Google Summner of Code 2020 Student Developer with R Project for Statistical Computing](https://summerofcode.withgoogle.com/projects/#6187591176552448/)
   - [Cyber Security Speaker for the Govt of Odisha under CDAC and ISEA](https://twitter.com/hindu_bale/status/1214511636779696130?s=09)
   - [Co-Founder of Information Security Society of IIIT-Bhubaneswar](https://www.facebook.com/ACMIIITBh/posts/3165433630167350)